pedroperrusi/NLID-matlab-toolbox/README.txt

 CONTENTS

-The archive should contain 3 subdirectories
+The archive should contain 2 directories, "toolbox" and "references".
+"References" has two subdirectories:

 nlid_book
 	nlid_book/examples -- contains the code used to generate figures in Westwick and Kearney, 2003.

 	nlid_book/problems -- contains solutions to all of the computer exercises in Westwick and Kearney, 2003.

+nlid_docs
+	contains a legacy manual and slides from a lecture that explain some functionality of the toolbox.

+"Toolbox" has two subdirectories:

 	nlid_tools -- contains the nlid toolbox routines.

 	utility_tools -- contains some support routines for the nlid toolbox.

 INSTALLATION

+Run setup.m to add all required subdirectories to the MATLAB path.
+Depending on the branch of the repository being used, this script will also allow the user to recompile the MEX-files needed for the toolbox.

+Several of the more computationally intense routines are implemented as MEX files.
+MEX files for Windows 32 bit, Linux and MAC OSX have been included in the archive's Master branch, and support for Windows 64 bit is included in the Win64 branch.
+Users of other operating systems will have to build these files themselves.

+To build the MEX files, set up MATLAB to compile C/C++ MEX files.
+Run the command install_nlid_mexfiles.m or setup.m.
+The mex files have been built and verified using the GCC.
+The behaviour of other complilers has not been tested.

+LEGACY INSTALLATION

+These instructions are preserved for users of the toolbox before it was updated to a Github repository.

 Place the nlid_tools and utility_tools directories wherever MATLAB toolboxes are stored on your system, and add both of them to your